Rgns/tic-tac-toe/README.md

 # tic-tac-toe

-LLD Design and Code in java for Tic Tac Toc game with O(1) complexity of move/play function
+# Low Level Design and Code in Core java for Tic Tac Toc game with O(1) complexity of move/play function